Welcome to Shopkeeper Stories!

 The shop and shopkeeper are one and the same: the interaction is intimate.
 Who knows what you might walk away with: a clucking hen? a pearl necklace? or perhaps you will trade a quick smile with a stranger – priceless! – and walk away feeling anchored in the mumbo-jumbo of humanity.

-Through this project, I invite you to step with me into these lively market stalls, shops, and office spaces, and learn from their collective and unique wisdom of the world.
+Through this project, I invite you to step with me into these lively market stalls, shops, and office spaces, and learn from their collective wisdom of the world.
 It is a pleasure to chat with the business owners, learn about their struggles and achievements, and to share their stories with you.

 “In the micro-universe of each shop